NeuroTechX/ntx_slack_archive/general.md

  >Pretty much, though there are bunch of libraries that handle buffering and synching with other devices too.
 LSL (Lab Streaming Layer) supports a fair number of devices, for example: <https://github.com/sccn/labstreaminglayer>

+10/17/2017 5:05 PM

+ **yannick** :

+ >alexander.chudinov it really depends on your goal and project.